Andrettin/Wyrmsun/readme.txt

 * Units
 - Kobold Footpads can now be hired at the Mercenary Camp.
 - Units can now have epithets (i.e. the Cruel) depending on their traits.
+- Workers now gain experience by harvesting resources and building structures.

 -----------------------------------------------------------------------
 - 2.1.6